-Once you are saved and the Holy Spirit comes upon you, being salt and light of the world is something that will occur through obedience to God.
-It is when we depart from the Spirit-led lifestyle of genuine discipleship that the distinctions between ourselves and the rest of the world become blurred and our testimony is hindered.
+Once you are saved, and the Holy Spirit comes upon you, being the salt and light of the world is something that will occur through obedience to God.
+It is when we depart from the Spirit-led lifestyle of genuine discipleship that the distinctions between ourselves and the rest of the world become blurred, and our testimony is hindered.
 Only by remaining focused on Christ and being obedient to Him can we expect to remain salt and light in the world.

 You may enjoy this sermon by David Guzik’s about the Sermon on the Mount, looking at what Jesus meant when He called His followers to be the salt and light of the world.

 You may also enjoy one of these recommended books, resources or devotionals on salt and light meaning:

 How can you be the salt and light of the world?
 What do salt and light mean to you as you read scripture?

 Because of Him,